ruslstepanson753/project-final/README.md

 	//Instructions for launch:

 - clone the repository to the hard drive
+- start Docker
-- in Docker, navigate to the project directory
+- open CMD or PowerShell and navigate to the project directory
-- in Docker, run the command: docker-compose up
+- run the command: docker-compose up -d

   //Task completion report: